HI! I’M LAUREN.

-Whilst this blog started out as a cathartic way for me to share my “cancer journey” (as well as plenty of bucket list adventures), more recently – basically since I received this amazing news – it’s expanded to include anything that piques my interest and, hopefully, yours too.
+Whilst this blog started out as a cathartic way for me to share my “cancer journey” (as well as plenty of bucket list adventures), more recently – basically since I received this amazing news – it’s expanded to include anything that grabs my interest and, hopefully, yours too.
 My personal experience with cancer has highlighted the many ways in which lifestyle choices can affect our ability to deal with once-in-a-lifetime health challenges, as well as the day-to-day challenges we encounter in modern life.
 I hope that by sharing my story I’ll inspire you to keep embracing life during any tough times, hopefully helping you to become more resilient to whatever life throws your way.

 (P>S. If you’re interested in my full story please grab a cuppa and head over to this page)